How to Reduce Your Risk of Surgery Complications

 Obesity and Surgery Risks

 Dr. Marty Makary is an associate professor of surgery at the Johns Hopkins University School of Medicine.
 He led a study comparing the risk of surgery complications between obese and normal-weight patients.
-Their research found that obese patients were more likely to experience complications, such as inflammation (by 22 times), infection (13 times), and pain (11 times).
+Their research found that obese patients were more likely to experience complications, such as inflammation (22 times), infection (13 times), and pain (11 times).
+Incredible!!

-Oxford University Hospitals NHS Trust has also produced a leaflet.
+Oxford University Hospitals NHS Trust has also produced an information document for obese patients.
 It specifically provides information about anaesthetic risks for patients who have a high Body Mass Index, or BMI.
 The leaflet points out an extensive list of possible complications.
-These include deep vein thrombosis (DVT), or blood clots in the veins, breathing problems, low oxygen levels, complications with pain relief, and extra time to come round and recover after the anaesthetic.
+These include deep vein thrombosis (DVT), or blood clots in the veins, breathing problems, low oxygen levels, complications with pain relief, and extra time to come around and recover after the anaesthetic.

-Then he concludes with the statement: When your surgeon says, “you are too fat to have surgery and I’m not going to operate on you unless you lose weight,” your surgeon is not fat-shaming you, but fat-facting you.
-Your surgeon is trying to protect you by weighing risk appropriately, and improve your chances of a good outcome.
+Then he concludes with the statement: When your surgeon says, “You are too fat to have surgery, and I’m not going to operate on you unless you lose weight,” your surgeon is not fat-shaming you, but fat-facting you.
+Your surgeon is trying to protect you by weighing risk appropriately and improving your chances of a good outcome.
 Listen to your doctor’s suggestions – they will help you improve your health and may save your life.

-How can you reduce your risk of surgery complications if you’re obese?
+how to reduce your risk of surgery complications

 Obesity and Surgery Risks